×

 - Data persistence: what survives reboots, container restarts, and image

-updates — and what does not.
-All FreePBX configuration and module updates
+updates — and what does not

 - Management commands, upgrade procedure, and future Hamnet integration notes